-To determine if a proposal is reasonably susceptible for award, communications by the procurement officer or the proposal evaluation committee (PEC) are permitted with an offeror to clarify uncertainties or eliminate confusion concerning the contents of a proposal.
+In order to determine if a proposal is reasonably susceptible for award, communications by the procurement officer or the proposal evaluation committee (PEC) are permitted with an offeror to clarify uncertainties or eliminate confusion concerning the contents of a proposal.
 Clarifications may not result in a material or substantive change to the proposal.
-The evaluation by the procurement officer or the PEC may be adjusted because of a clarification under this section.
+The evaluation by the procurement officer or the PEC may be adjusted as a result of a clarification under this section.